phorton9/phorton9.github.io/_posts/2022-12-27-Correlation-Sample_size.md

   - Correlation
   - Sample Size
 ---
 You will find correlations as a part of analyses in papers across all fields of research.
 They are simple ways to understand the relationship between variables.
-They can be put into matrix for all variables within a dataset and visualized such as in Figure 1 below.
-One  In this post, I will describe a method for determining the number of samples you will need for a statistically significant correlation given a type I error rate $\left(\alpha\right)$ and type II error rate $\left(\beta\right)$.
+They can be put into matrix for all variables within a dataset and visualized such as in the heatmap below.
+An additional way to use correlations is in the planning stage of a study or trial.
+You can use the expected value of the correlation to determine the number of samples/observations you will need.
+In this post, I will describe a method for determining the number of samples you will need for a statistically significant correlation given a type I error rate $\left(\alpha\right)$ and type II error rate $\left(\beta\right)$.
+I will also discuss the implications for having subgroups within a population and the relationship they have to the combined sample correlation.

 <p align="center">
   <br/><img src='/images/Correlation.png' width="300" alt="alt attribute goes here!" title="This is a Title">